themesberg/flowbite-svelte/src/routes/forms/checkbox.md

 <Htwo label="Checkbox with a link" />

-<p>Use this example if you want to add an anchor link inside the label of the checkbox component.</p>
+Use this example if you want to add an anchor link inside the label of the checkbox component.

 <ExampleDiv>
 <Checkbox>I agree with the <a href="/" class="text-blue-600 dark:text-blue-500 hover:underline ml-1">terms and conditions</a>.</Checkbox>